-Z-curve reordering: We employ Z-curves to increase the spatial locality in memory.
+Z-curve reordering: We apply the Z-curve to Equation 1 to increase the spatial locality in memory.
 The index sort only profits marginally when rearranging L. However, the query of edge-triangle intersections gets a performance boost by about 8% on average.
 When querying the intersection for one edge, the triangles that are spatially close and likely to intersect are also close in memory and likely to be already loaded into the cache.